gudbrandsc/CS-683/README.md

 ## How to install

 ### Downlaod and Install Raspbian Lite
-First download the [Stretch Lite image](https://www.raspberrypi.org/downloads/raspbian/) to your computer.
-Write the image to the your SD card.
+Download the [Stretch Lite image](https://www.raspberrypi.org/downloads/raspbian/) to your computer and write the image to the your SD card.
 I recommend using [etcher](https://www.balena.io/etcher/)

 ### Setting up P4wnP1